hardik26k/PicoCTF-2023-Writeup/Forensics/UnforgottenBits/UnforgottenBits.md

 * /3/home/yone/gallery/3.bmp
 * /3/home/yone/gallery/7.bmp

 I clicked each image, then clicked export.
-This downdloaded the files to the /Downloads folder.
+This downloaded the files to the /Downloads folder.

 ![image](https://user-images.githubusercontent.com/91398631/232168502-94b31610-5c52-4f92-a4bc-59ee218120d4.png)

 Now I would open up another terminal to analyse these images.
 I then navigated to the downloads folder and moved all of the files to my working directory for this challenge.
-You could just keep it in the downdloads if you wanted to.
+You could just keep it in the downloads if you wanted to.

 ```mv vol4-3.home.yone.gallery.[1237].bmp (../[filepath])```